Online Course

 The Online Course serves as your first training course to become an Oregon Naturalist.

-Check back here for more details to be posted once dates are set and registration is available.
+There is a waitlist and a spot in the online course this year is not guaranteed.
 Please click the link below to be taken to OSU's Professional and Continuing Education (PACE) website to access a waiting list for the online course.

 This course is delivered entirely online using Oregon State University's online learning system called Canvas.
 A new topic (see below) is covered each week.
 For each topic, there is a main interactive reading containing images, figures and video, a written assignment with class discussion (via a discussion board), and a quiz.
 One new topic is released each week, for a total of 8 weeks.
 Four additional weeks are available for those who need extra time.
 Successfully completing the course requires passing a 25-question multiple choice, true-false final exam.